bvoo/blackjack/README.md

 ﻿# Blackjack Midterm Project
 22/11/2021-25/11/2021

+## To Do
+- Hide second dealer card.

 ## Rules
 - The game begins with the player placing a bet.
 - The player is dealt two cards.